siara550/citysense/README.md

 ##  Contributing

 This is a learning project, but suggestions are welcome!
 Feel free to open an issue or submit a PR.

-##  License

-MIT License - feel free to use this for learning!

 ##  Author